Frequently Ask Questions

 RemitX blocked account is an end-to-end solution for students traveling to Germany.
 By choosing the RemitX blocked account, the process system helps you fund and manage your blocked account.
 RemitX strictly adheres to the rules and regulations of the student’s home country - for example, In India it is mandatory that the funds are originated from the students OR from their blood relatives bank account only.

-Opening a RemitX blocked account has never been easy, go to – gba.remitx.com follow these steps:
+Opening a RemitX blocked account is now easier than ever before.
+Simply go to gba.remitx.com and follow these steps:

 • Create your blocked account online